How To Use Yoga Props, According to Experts

 “Yoga wheels can be great for backbends and heart openers,” says Conroy.
 “Lay on your back with bent knees in Bridge Pose or Setu Bandhasana.
 Then, lift your hips, slide the wheel under your low back, and lay your hips back down, supported by the wheel.”

 *Since it is sold out, consider Yoga Design Lab Yoga Wheel, $65

 “Place a blanket under the head and neck to support the upper spine when reclined, or lay a blanket under your mid-back for more of a heart opener,” Conroy says.

 Yoga: A Practice for Life Itself:

-Let’s not forget that yoga is meant to be a practice—not just in preparation for the subsequent postures you will achieve on your yoga mat, but providing mental training, and imparting lessons, that can be used throughout life while off the mat.
-“Yoga props are a way to be honest with yourself about what you actually need in the moment — support,” Conroy says.
+Let’s not forget that yoga is meant to be a practice—not just in preparation for the subsequent postures you will achieve on your yoga mat, but providing mental training and imparting lessons that can be used throughout life while off the mat.
+“Yoga props are a way, to be honest with yourself about what you need at the moment — support,” Conroy says.
 “The time on your yoga mat is training for the other 23 hours [of your day] off the mat.
-Being honest with your limits during practice [will carry over] with you in everything you do.”
+So being honest with your limits during practice [will carry over] with you in everything you do.”